 An institution may establish a sick leave bank in situations where an employee with one or more years of service suffers from a non-work related catastrophic illness or injury.
-The employee must have discharged all accumulated leave (sick leave, vacation, personal time and compensatory time), and borrowed two weeks of advanced sick leave to be eligible.
+The employee must have discharged all accumulated leave (sick leave, vacation, personal time and compensatory time), and borrow two weeks of advanced sick leave to be eligible to request additional time from the sick leave bank.